LANdrew12/jupyterhub-auto/README.md

 Automatic Lab JupyterHub
 ========================

 This bash script helps someone install a JupyterHub instance with RAM and CPU resorce managment.
-Once can also use this script to auto install conda, as well as customize their JupyterHub login page.
+One can also use this script to auto install conda, as well as customize their JupyterHub login page.

 Motivation & Features